 Our week stay was perfect because we had the chance to be there during the Fiesta.
 There were activities at night, street foods, performances,dances and fireworks.
 Of course, filipino fiesta/parties means LECHON (pig) !

 Overall, I loved our week stay in Leyte for a city girl experiencing the life in the province.
-It was no doubt different when compared to Manila.
-The fresh air, the kind of life the citizens live, the tranquility and the simplicity in everything was just an amazing new feel/vibe.
-I learned to appreciate life even more when I saw the kind of life there and became more contented and thankful for every little thing I have.
+It was no doubt different compared to Manila.
+The fresh air, the kind of life the citizens live, the tranquility and the simplicity of everything was just an amazing new feel/vibe.
+I learned to appreciate life, even more, when I saw the kind of life there and became more contented and thankful for every little thing I have.
 My trip was definitely eye-opening and every detail, big or small changed my point of view on life.

-I was also amazed with how my grandmother would cook the old fashioned way.
+I was also amazed by how my grandmother would cook the old-fashioned way.

 That’s what I love about traveling the most.
 I am so blessed to experience so much at a young age, to expand my knowledge and to simply live the most out of my life.
 You get to experience so much and learn about cultures and without even noticing it, the tiniest details can change the way you look at life.

 P.S., I found out that I no longer had access to download video clips straight to this blog so I had to export it to YouTube, sorry if the clips are short.